cyclr/docs/pages/v2/05-application-connectors/authentication/mpower-beverage.md

 ## mPower Beverage setup

-To authenticate your connector, you need to get the API key from your mPower Beverage account.
+To authenticate your connector, you need to get the **API key** from your mPower Beverage account.

 For more information on how to get your API key, contact mPower Beverage.

-Contact mPower to get you API key to authenticate.

 </section>
 <section class="card">